-Step 3.
-Variability in Announced Milk Component Prices

-Under federal orders, skim solids are paid for based on their value in cheese and whey, but only a fraction of skim solids are used in cheese and whey.
-They are also used in nonfat dry milk powder, in yogurts and fluid milk.
-When there is a positive spread between market value of skim solids in cheese and whey vs. nonfat dry milk powder, then we pay for components beyond the value they create in the market, and the deficit is manifested as a lower PPD.
-The extreme illustration of the spread between value of skim solids in cheese and whey vs. nonfat dry milk powder as a lower PPD.
-The extreme illustration of the spread between value of skim solids in cheese and whey vs. nonfat dry milk powder was provided by the COVID-19 pandemic.
-Due to extensive reduction in away-from-home eating occasions, dairy prices collapsed in April 2020.
-Federal government intervened through the "Farmers to Families Food Box Program" which increased domestic disappearance of American-style cheese and fluid milk and resulted in record high cheese prices as supply chain struggled to adjust to a shift in demand between cheese types.
-The onset of the Food Box program coincided with record negative PPDs.
+Step 3: Variability in Announced Milk Component Prices.
+Under FMMO, skim solids are paid for based on their value in cheese and whey, but only a fraction of skim solids are used in cheese and whey.
+Skim solids are also used in nonfat dry milk powder, in yogurts and fluid milk.
+When there is a positive spread between market value of skim solids in cheese and whey compared with nonfat dry milk powder, then FMMO pay for components beyond the value they create in the market, and the deficit is manifested as a lower PPD.
+The extreme illustration of the spread between value of skim solids in cheese and whey compared with nonfat dry milk powder was provided by the COVID-19 pandemic.
+Due to extensive reduction in away-fromhome eating occasions, dairy prices collapsed in April 2020.
+The government intervened through the Farmers to Families Food Box program, which increased domestic disappearance of American-style cheese and fluid